 A few weeks later, we asked our family what they thought about our Christmas cards this year.
 What cards?!
 It appears that nobody received our postcards.
 Not in Belgium, not in the UK, not in Lithuania, and not in the USA.

 Some friends suggested that maybe Muslim countries censure the outgoing mail and kept it because it had something to do with Christmas…

 Other people joked that Dubai probably uses camels to transport the mail and that it might take a while…

-When doing research for my blog post about all kinds of funny and special Dubai fact, I found out that they have a really strange postal system in Dubai.
+When doing research for my blog post about all kinds of fun and special Dubai facts, I found out that they have a really strange postal system in Dubai.
 Dubai doesn’t have street addresses, just to mention one fact.
 Also, we have not seen one single post-office in Dubai during our stay (and we did look!).
-So we started to think it was probably not the best idea to send postcards from a place that doesn’t have a decent postal system…
+So we started to think it was probably not the best idea to send postcards to start with…

 ‘Is this card meant for a Chinese New Year?’ – my aunt asked.
 My cousin said that even a camel would have been faster and suggested that they probably use turtles… By the time our cards reach our American friends, they will probably think that we are really early with our New Year’s wishes for next year… In any case, it gives us all something to laugh about.

 One of the people who called us to thank for the card said that they had friends living in Dubai who told them that outgoing international mail should not only have a stamp, but also some kind of a sticker, otherwise it gets shipped by boat.
 I don’t know if it’s true and what kind of a sticker you need (if any), but that would make sense.

 It took two months for the boat to reach Belgium, the UK was next, then it took them another week or two to find Lithuania… In the end, our American friends never received our postcards from Dubai.